 Dr Ana Heitor

-As early-mid career researcher focused on the research of geotechnical engineering topics, mainly focussing on the study of the stress strain behaviour of unsaturated compacted materials.
-She is a member of the Research Centre of Cities and Infrastructure and at the University of Leeds which focuses on the interdisciplinary research applied to built infrastructure while more focus of her research is on transport (e.g. roads, rail, ports and airports).
+She is an early career researcher focused on the research of geotechnical engineering topics, with particular emphasis on the study of the stress strain behaviour of unsaturated compacted materials in the context of tranport infrastuture applications (e.g. roads, rail, ports and airports).

 I presently teach Modules on the Post-graduate taught program in Geotechnical Engineering:

 CIVE 5162M – Constituitive Models and Numerical Analysis

 Research groups and institutes

 - Cities and Infrastructure